pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 ```

+One thing worth mentioning is that once you are done with the stream it should be closed (you can
+close it manually in the final block, or wrap it in the try with the resource block).

 From all of the above spring data saves us a lot of writing and testing, but sometimes it is good to
 know what's going on under the hood.

+## Cache invalidation after data fetch

+After loading data into hibernate's session cache it is important to invalidate it so used memory
+can be released.
+How to perform cache clean depends on the use case.
+When working with iterators you
+have more control and can free some memory once you are done with the particular part of the task.
+For example you can call em.clear() every 100 processed records or something like that, just
+remember that it might be tricky to keep iterator implementation independent from the processing
+logic.
+If processing logic starts to leak into iterator implementation or other way around you can
+fallback to Page or Slice (classes from the spring-data but you can do it on your own if you don't
+want to use spring).
+Working with the streams might be a bit easier (depending on problem) once you
+are done with one particular entity you can simply detach it from session cache and garbage
+collector will do the rest.

 # Data removal